The Soo Line in the Late 1970’s

 C Vision program featuring classic Soo Line.

 This railroad is not a common subject in train videos.
 The 1970’s is a good time period to see this action.
-Locomotive variety and assorted freight car types, keep the show interesting.
+Locomotive variety and assorted freight cars, keep the show interesting.

 This entry contains: vintage color footage, narration and music.
 The music has the option of being switched off.
 There is no live sound of the trains.
-An extensive chapter menu is included.
+A detailed Chapter Menu.
+The narrative is by Don Grant.

 We begin with a map, that outlines the trackage that will be presented.
 The music is generally from acoustic guitars.
 It is all instrumental and well-played.